The Legacy (professional wrestling): Cracks and dissolution (2010)

-Brief reunions (2011, 2022)
+Brief reunions (2011)

 Cody Rhodes reformed his alliance with Ted DiBiase on the May 20 episode of SmackDown, and the duo went on to feud with Sin Cara and Daniel Bryan.
 In August, Rhodes attacked DiBiase after DiBiase lost a match to Orton, ending their alliance.
 On the September 16 episode of SmackDown, DiBiase disguised himself as a member of the audience by wearing a paper bag – part of Rhodes's gimmick – to allow him to attack Rhodes.
 This led to DiBiase unsuccessfully challenging Rhodes for Rhodes's Intercontinental Championship at Night of Champions.
 Rhodes and Orton spent much of the latter part of 2011 feuding with each other.
-Following his match with Rhodes, DiBiase introduced a new gimmick in 2011; known as the "DiBiase Posse", DiBiase held tailgating parties with fans prior to the start of WWE events.
-In August 2013, DiBiase announced his departure from WWE after opting not to re-sign.
-On May 21, 2016, Rhodes revealed on Twitter that he had requested his release from WWE, which was officially granted the following day.
-Rhodes cited frustrations with WWE's creative department and his position within the company as the reasons for requesting his release.

-In April 2022, Cody Rhodes made his return to WWE.
-On the April 25, 2022 episode of Raw, which coincides with Randy Orton's 20th debut anniversary, Rhodes reunited with Orton for one night only, they teamed up with Ezekiel and Riddle (one half of Orton's tag mate, RK-Bro) to defeat Seth Rollins, Kevin Owens, and The Usos in an eight man tag team match.